 Having changed over the years, the names given to various parts of the lathe are still not completely standardised.
 No doubt when the government has finished organising every other aspect of our lives it will appoint a highly-paid commission to look into the matter and make "recommendations".

-If you would like to buy a book or CD to extend your knowledge of lathes - and how to operate them - look on the home page and here.
+If you would like to buy a book or CD to extend your knowledge of lathes - and how to operate them - look here.

 Illustrations of the parts discussed can be found by following the various hyperlinks and also at the bottom of this page.
 It may be that an Instruction Manual, an Illustrated Parts Book or informative sales Literature may be available for your lathe: you can check by clicking here.